Isatis tinctoria

-Since ancient times, woad was an important source of blue dye and was cultivated throughout Europe, especially in Western and Southern Europe.
+Woad was an important source of blue dye and was cultivated throughout Europe, especially in Western and Southern Europe.
 In medieval times, there were important woad-growing regions in England, Germany and France.
 Towns such as Toulouse became prosperous from the woad trade.
+Over time, woad's cultivation spread across Europe, where it was an important trade good until the 16th century when indigo, a plant from the New World, started to replace it.

 Woad was eventually replaced by the more colourfast Indigofera tinctoria and, in the early 20th century, both woad and Indigofera tinctoria were replaced by synthetic blue dyes.
 Woad has been used medicinally for centuries.
-The double use of woad is seen in its name: the term "Isatis" is linked to its ancient use to treat wounds; the term "tinctoria" references its use as a dye.
+The double use of woad is seen in its name: the term Isatis is linked to its ancient use to treat wounds; the term tinctoria references its use as a dye.
 There has also been some revival of the use of woad for craft purposes.

 History of woad cultivation

 Ancient use

 The first archaeological finds of woad seeds date to the Neolithic period.
 The seeds have been found in the cave of l'Audoste, Bouches-du-Rhône, France.
-Impressions of seeds of Färberwaid (Isatis tinctoria L.) or German indigo, of the plant family Brassicaceae, have been found on pottery in the Iron Age settlement of Heuneburg, Germany.
+Impressions of woad seeds have been reported on pottery in the Iron Age settlement of Heuneburg, Germany.
 Seed and pod fragments have also been found in an Iron Age pit at Dragonby, North Lincolnshire, United Kingdom.
 The Hallstatt burials of the Hochdorf Chieftain's Grave and Hohmichele contained textiles dyed with woad.

-Melo and Rondão write that woad was known "as far back as the time of the ancient Egyptians, who used it to dye the cloth wrappings applied for the mummies."
-Skelton informs us that one of the early dyes discovered by the ancient Egyptians was "blue woad (Isatis tinctoria)."
-Lucas writes, "What has been assumed to have been Indian Indigo on ancient Egyptian fabrics may have been woad."
-Hall states that the ancient Egyptians created their blue dye "by using indigotin, otherwise known as woad."
+It is highly likely that woad was used as a dye in ancient Egypt.